gitlabhq/gitlabhq/doc/user/project/deploy_boards.md

-To start using canary deployments, in addition to the [requirements of Deploy Boards](#requirements), you also need to label your deployments and pods with `track: canary`.
+To start using canary deployments, in addition to the [requirements of Deploy Boards](#requirements), you also need to label your deployments and pods with the `canary` label (`track: canary`).

+In the end, depending on the deploy, the label should be either `stable` or `canary`.
 This allows GitLab to discover whether deployment is stable or canary (temporary).

-To quickly start, you can use the [Autodeploy] template for canary deployments that GitLab provides.
+To get started quickly, you can use the [Autodeploy] template for canary deployments that GitLab provides.

 Canary deployments are marked with a yellow dot in the Deploy Board so that you